 Giving from your retirement plan as part of your estate plan

 A retirement plan can be a tax-efficient and simple way of including the university in your estate plan.
 The best method is to name Stanford as a beneficiary on your plan's beneficiary designation form.
 The tax advantage stems from the fact that most retirement plans (other than Roth IRAs) are subject to income taxes—and possibly estate taxes—if left to an individual beneficiary; however, a charity that is named as the beneficiary does not pay income or estate taxes on the distribution.
-Thus, the full value of what is distributed can be used by Stanford as a gift from your estate, supporting the purpose you designate.
+Thus, the full value of what is distributed can be used by Stanford, supporting the purpose you designate.

 To name Stanford as a beneficiary, you can obtain a beneficiary designation form from your IRA plan administrator.
 That form usually asks for the name of the beneficiary (Stanford University), its address (326 Galvez Street, Stanford, CA), and a tax identification number (94-1156365).
 This will provide an unrestricted gift to Stanford.
 If you would like to direct your future gift to a specific purpose, contact the Office of Planned Giving for appropriate documentation.

-- You may distribute any amount up to $100,000 in a calendar year, to one or more public charities, so long as it is completed by December 31 of the year in which you intend to make the charitable distribution.
+- You may distribute an amount, not to exceed $100,000 in a calendar year, to one or more public charities, so long as it is completed by December 31 of the year in which you intend to make the charitable distribution.
 The amount of the distribution will be reduced by any deductible contributions made to an IRA on or after you reach 70 ½.

 - Your IRA administrator must make the distribution directly to the charity, or you may write a check payable to the charity from your IRA checkbook (special rules apply when a check is written from an IRA checkbook, please contact the Stanford Office of Planned Giving for more information).
 For a sample letter of instruction to your IRA administrator requesting a distribution to Stanford, click here.

-- If you make a gift to Stanford from your IRA, please include written instructions on how you would like to designate your gift by making a note on your IRA check.
-You can also call 866.543.0243 or email email@example.com with your gift designation.
+- If you make a gift to Stanford from your IRA, please include written instructions on how you would like to designate your gift.
+You can also call 866.543.0243 or email firstname.lastname@example.org with your gift designation.

 Certain restrictions and requirements** must be followed when making this type of gift.
 If you have questions, please call the Office of Planned Giving at Stanford at 650.725.4358 or 800.227.8977, ext.
 54358, or email email@example.com.
 Before proceeding, you should also consult with your tax advisor to discuss your particular situation including any impact of your state's tax laws.